-Steering and driving/brake can only be operated direct action the driver usina Radio.
+Steering and driving/brake can only be direct operated by action of driver the usina the Radio.
 The use of traction control devices, active suspension devices and any steering or power control aided by gyroscopes, 'G'-force sensors or devices giving a similar effect is strictly forbidden.
 It is strongly advised that competitors do not use any radio/receiver combinations that have the capability of performing the above functions at BRCA sanctioned events, even if the functions are disabled.
 Organisers have the right to refuse such equipment being used, if they consider the non-allowed functions could be activated whilst the vehicle is being driven.